 Ultimately, we found that nsun-4 was significantly differentially expressed between certain strains of interest displaying varying mitochondrial health, suggesting that nsun-4 overexpression weakens mitophagy.
 Our findings thus lay the foreground for the development of future therapeutic treatments that target the mitochondrial dysfunction via the overexpression of nsun-4 orthologs.

-I also authored an article published in the American Society on Aging’s (ASA) Generations Now publication titled “Intergenerational Relationships and Social Interaction: How Community-Based Interventions to Tackle Loneliness Can Decrease the Risk of Neurodegeneration Among Seniors,” where I explored the biological link between loneliness and neurodegeneration.
-Drawing from scientific literature, I discussed how social isolation contributes to neural inflammation, cortisol dysregulation, and cellular aging.
-Writing this piece required me to integrate findings from neuroscience, psychology, and public health into a coherent, accessible narrative for readers outside academia.
-The process deepened my appreciation for science communication and taught me to effectively translate research to drive awareness, policy, and empathy.
+As the only high school writer for the American Society on Aging’s Generations Now publication, I’ve authored articles and OpEds that explore the biological and policy aspects of aging, ageism, and loneliness.
+Drawing from scientific literature, I’ve discussed how social isolation contributes to neural inflammation, cortisol dysregulation, and cellular aging.
+Building upon my Medicare ROI research, I’ve also argued that a critical component of healthy aging, social connection, has been relegated to the periphery of U.S. aging policy and should be integrated into federal reimbursement infrastructure.
+Writing these pieces has required me to integrate findings from neuroscience, psychology, and public health into a coherent, accessible narrative for readers outside academia.
+As a writer, it has deepened my appreciation for science communication and taught me to effectively translate research to drive awareness, policy, and empathy.